Airspeed AS.6 Envoy

 III

-Eric Hoffman, Vienna, for Spanish Republicans but impounded Antwerp Docks.
+To Eric Hoffman, Vienna, for Spanish Republicans but impounded Antwerp Docks.
 To D.H.
-Reinders, The Hague, Aug 1937, but
+Reinders, The Hague, Aug 1937, but not used.

 III